 👩🍳 How to Make Beef Osso Bucco

 Start by placing the beef onto a chopping board and season both sides with salt and pepper.
-Then add the olive oil to a large sauté pan, use tongs to transfer the beef into the pan and cook for about 3 minutes each side.
+Then add the olive oil to a large sauté pan, place it on the stove top, use tongs to transfer the beef into the pan and cook on medium high heat for about 3-4 minutes each side.

 Once browned, remove the beef and place on a layer of paper towel on top of a chopping board.